Todd Seminary for Boys: History

 The Todd School for Boys was founded by Reverend Richard K. Todd, who brought from his native Vermont, the New England philosophy of "plain living and high thinking, and in harmony with Puritan traditions".

 Reverend Todd moved to Woodstock, Illinois, from Vermont in 1847 to be pastor of a newly formed Presbyterian Church.
 In 1848 he opened a day school in the parsonage, for both boys and girls.
 This parsonage school continued to 1859, the student population ranged between 6 and 15 students.
-During this time Reverend Todd also served as the School Superintendent for McHenry County from 1849–1855.
+During this time Reverend Todd also served as the School Superintendent for McHenry County from 1849 to 1855.

 In 1858 the plans for the Pastorage Institute were announced in the Woodstock Sentinel to form a boarding school.
 The Pastorage Institute grew in enrollment until, in 1861, the Woodstock University was incorporated by the state legislature.
 In 1864, the title of the school was again changed, this time to the Woodstock Collegiate Institute.
 At this time the student body consisted of between 80 and 149 students, mostly from the McHenry County area.

 In 1867 the school underwent extensive improvements at which time it became exclusively a seminary for boys, and became known as the Woodstock Institute.
 It held this name until 1873 when it became known as the Todd Seminary for Boys.
 The final name change occurred in 1930 when it became the Todd School for Boys.